Navigating the file system

 /Users/egrguric/Desktop

-When typing a directory name, the case of the directory doesn’t matter on Mac or PC but does on Linux.
+When typing a directory name, capitalization usually doesn’t matter on Mac or Windows, but it does on Linux.

 Input